trinityu/trinityu.github.io/index.md

 				}
 			}
 			else {
-				self.log("Could not get last modified date from the server");
+				self.log(Could not get last modified date from the server);
 			}
 		}
 	}